-Our lab is comprised of researchers from a diverse array of interests and backgrounds.
+Our lab comprises researchers with diverse interests and backgrounds.
 We strive to foster an open collaborative environment and to have fun while doing some incredible and interesting research studies.
-If you are interested in joining Yangming Research Group and you are a self-motivated, creative, and positive individual with excellent oral and written communication skills.
+If you are interested in joining the Yangming Research Group and you are a self-motivated, creative, and positive individual with excellent oral and written communication skills.
 You may contact us at: yangming.shi@mines.edu

 Principal Investigator

-Yangming Shi is an Assistant Professor in the Department of Civil and Environmental Engineering and also a core faculty member in the robotics program, Center of Underground Construction, and Computer Science (Affiliated) at the Colorado School of Mines.
-He received his Ph.D. degree in Civil Engineering (with a Computer Science minor) from the University of Florida under the supervision of Dr. Eric Du.
+Yangming Shi is an Assistant Professor in the Department of Civil and Environmental Engineering and also a core faculty member in the robotics program, the Center of Underground Construction, and Computer Science (Affiliated) at the Colorado School of Mines.
+He received his Ph.D. in Civil Engineering (with a minor in Computer Science) from the University of Florida under the supervision of Dr. Eric Du.
 He received his Master of Science degree from Texas A&M University and a bachelor’s degree from Ningbo University, China.
-His research interests lie in Artificial Intelligence (AI), Virtual Reality (VR)/Augmented Reality (AR), , Human-computer Interactions, Human-robot interactions, NeuroErgonomics, and Human Factors.
+His research interests lie in Artificial Intelligence (AI), Virtual Reality (VR)/Augmented Reality (AR), Human-computer Interactions, Human-robot interactions, NeuroErgonomics, and Human Factors.
 Yangming enjoys playing with his daughter and traveling in his free time.
 Email: yangming.shi@mines.edu.

 Graduate Students